ScienceParkStudyGroup/2021-07-01-RNA-seq-workshop-summer-school/index.md

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}

-<sub>1: member of the SILS institute, 2: member of the IBED institute
+<sub>1: member of the SILS institute {% comment %} , 2: member of the IBED institute{% endcomment %}
 <br>
 <br>
 {% comment %}